 RAN2 to discuss For autonomous GNSS acquisition in C-DRX inactive time, the UE shall move to idle mode if the GNSS position is outdated and uplink transmission extension is not active.

+Q2.3a Is this clear that UE triggers GNSS remaning validity duration report after autonomous GNSS acquisition in C-DRX inactive time?